Introduction: Plant Omega-3s vs Animal Omega-3s

-There’s a lot of confusion and misinformation about these fats out there i.e that there are on 2 or 3 types of Omega-3s (DHA, EPA, ALA) when there are actually more like 11!
+There’s a lot of confusion and misinformation about these fats out there i.e that there are 2 or 3 types of Omega-3s (DHA, EPA, ALA) when there are actually more like 11!
 Also, where do Omega-3s come into play as far as inflammation is concerned?
-Are Omega-3 fatty acids from plant sources better than those from animal sources?
+Plant omega-3s versus those from an animal — are Omega-3 fatty acids from plant sources better than those from animal sources?
 What are Omega-3s in the first place?

 - Importantly, they are called essential because our body does not make them.
 So our nutrition is playing a critical role in bringing in the right elements and building blocks that are essential for our system to function properly.

 - In addition to EPA/DHA, there are multiple other types of Omega-3s.
 We hear about EPA/DHA so often as they’re often isolated and supplemented in various foods, but this isolation removes other compounds that the body can use.
 We shouldn’t just be looking at a singular component of a class of fatty acids.

 - Importantly, Omega-3s aren’t necessarily better than Omega-6s!
 Often, Omega-6s are sometimes flagged as inflammatory, but they in fact are not.
 It’s not Omega-3 VS Omega-6.
 Our inflammatory response depends on our ability to get a balanced intake of both.
 And in nature, there isn’t a single food material that has *only* one fatty acid — there’s always a balance of more than one.
 So we want to shift our perspective on how to get in a variety and balance of better unsaturated fatty foods.

 Animal Omega-3s come from — you guessed it animals!
 Quality is king with anything from an animal.
 Good sources include animals that are certified organic, non-GMO, grass-fed, pasture-raised, or seafood that’s wild-caught.